 - Quality content.
-Not only is important the quality of texts, but also their quantity and regular information updates.
+Is Not only the quality of texts important but also their quantity and regular information updates.

-When planning a website from usability perspective, the most difficult moment for developers is to see the resource the way visitors do.
-Everything may seem clear and understood to an experienced developer, but a checkup shows that a person “from the other side of the screen” doesn’t have his experience and view, so, navigation of the website may appear a difficult puzzle to that user.
+When planning a website design from a usability perspective, the most difficult moment for developers is to see the website the way visitors do.
+Everything may seem clear and understandable to an experienced developer.
+Still, a checkup shows that a person “from the other side of the screen” doesn’t have their experience and view, so website navigation may appear as a difficult puzzle to that user.
 That’s why it is reasonable to conduct website usability testing.
-A test will show whether your website can be really successful or whether there are any defects of the resource that can harm users’ trust to tour company.
-The fact, that websites, made according to web usability requirements, statistically have the highest rate of being attended, is confirmed by numerous researches.
-For online stores, popularity of a website directly impacts an increase of sales.
+A test will show whether your website design can be successful or whether any defects can harm users’ trust in your company.
+Numerous types of research confirm that websites made according to web usability requirements statistically have the highest attendance rate.
+For online stores, the popularity of a website’s design directly impacts an increase in sales.

-Usability analysis or website usability audit is a set of actions and measures, taken for determining issues, which cause difficulties of an interaction between users and websites.
-Finding existing problems is not the only thing usability experts do, they also suggest possible solutions.
+Usability analysis or website design usability audit is a set of actions and measures taken to determine issues that cause interaction difficulties between users and websites.
+Yes, a usability audit is very important for any website design.
+However, finding existing problems is one of many things usability experts do.
+They also suggest possible solutions.

 Website usability audit relies on specific actions:

-Web usability audit tasks are also clearly determined and coincide with client’s demands:
+Web usability audit tasks are also clearly determined and coincide with the client’s demands:

-- dropping a price for engaging a client to a resource;
+- dropping the price for engaging a client to a website;

 - cutting expenses on clients support;

-- ensure an increase of orders from 1 client.
+- ensuring an increase in orders from 1 client.

-Who needs usability audit?
-First and foremost, they are websites of companies, which business is based on e-commerce.
-An increase of conversion is their important goal.
-But website usability testing, audit, and corrections of mistakes should be conducted for every website that cares about its image.
-Among all kinds of ways, an improvement of web usability is the simplest and the most effective one for achieving visitors’ loyalty.
-There are many examples when a conversion rate increased from 0.8% to 2%, which allowed to double sales without spending more on an advertisement.
+Who needs a usability audit?
+First and foremost, they are websites of companies based on eCommerce.
+An increase in conversion is their important goal.
+But website usability testing, audit, and corrections of mistakes should be conducted for every website design that cares about its image.
+Among all kinds of ways, improving web usability is the simplest and the most effective one for achieving visitors’ loyalty.
+There were many examples when a conversion rate increased from 0.8% to 2%, which doubled sales without spending more on an advertisement.

-Website usability experts dive into all business processes of a client, taking into account specifics of his clientele.
-An interaction with a client allows to determine a list of goals necessary to achieve.
+Website usability experts dive into all client business processes, taking into account the specifics of their clientele.
+Interacting with a client allows for determining a list of goals necessary.
 An example of such a work may include the following steps:

-- An analysis of potential audience with outlining the main categories of visitors and customers.
+- Analysis of the potential audience outlining the main categories of visitors and customers.

-- A research of conversion ways during the whole interaction – from entering to ordering.
+- Researching conversion ways during the interaction – from entering to order.

-- An analysis of loading time, a search of mistakes (defects of page making, broken links).
+- Analysis of loading time, a search for mistakes (defects of page making, broken links).

-- An analysis of website search’s convenience and presence of distracting factors during conversion.
+- Analysis of website search’s convenience and presence of distracting factors during conversion.

-- An analysis of design: adequacy of icons, competent contrast of fonts and backgrounds, quality of images, etc.
+- Analysis of design: adequacy of icons, the sharp contrast of fonts and backgrounds, quality of images, etc.

-- Giving specific recommendations regarding fixing defects and elimination of mistakes for every step.
+- Giving specific recommendations regarding fixing defects and eliminating mistakes for every step.